Events in Reykjavik

 Free festival

-🍽️Food & Fun Festival
+🍽️Food and Fun Festival

-Dates vary yearly Participating restaurants city-wide
+Dates vary yearly Participating restaurants citywide

 Book Ahead food